-Do you need to build a business website, but are unsure if you want to spend the money on a professional independent web developer or small unfamiliar agency?
-That’s why business website builders exist, to help you build your own site without going the full DIY or freelance outsourcing route.
+Need to build a business website, but unsure if you want to spend the money on a professional independent web developer or unfamiliar agency?
+That’s why business website builders exist — to help you build your own site without going full-on DIY, or full-on outsourcing.

-In this business website builders guide, we’ll briefly go over some of the top options in the industry.
-By the time we’re done, you’ll have a great idea of which provider may be the best option given your needs and resources.
-After each explanation are links to help you get started today, enjoy!
+In this business website builder guide, we’ll go over some of the top options in the industry.
+By the time we’re through, you’ll have a good idea of which provider is the best fit based on your needs and resources.
+Enjoy!

-Jimdo is a German company, but we haven’t heard any complaints about their English-language service.
-One thing to keep in mind though is that their online stores aren’t up to the level of competitors like SquareSpace or Shopify yet, as they lack many features like gift cards and abandoned cart recovery, which can make a big difference in your sales.
+One thing to keep in mind is that Jimdo’s online stores don’t currently match the level of sophistication of other providers like Weebly.
+They lack many extra features like gift cards and abandoned cart recovery, which can make a big difference in your sales.
 Also, they’re currently only set up to accept payment via PayPal (no credit cards).

 No matter which provider you choose, business website builders are significantly less expensive than hiring a professional designer to build your site.
-Is this always the case?
-No. But oftentimes the outsourcing process can take time and more money (along with headaches) because you’re working with smaller operations/freelancers.
+Most of the time the outsourcing process requires more time and money because you’re working with smaller operations.

-Apps, widgets, and built-in dashboards can make managing your website a lot less demanding and more productive, as opposed to integrating tons of 3rd-party or open-source options like WordPress.
+Built-in apps, widgets, and dashboards can make managing your website a lot less demanding and more productive.

 Most of these providers have extensive customer service solutions.
 Some of them are available 24/7 to help you with any problems that might come your way.

-Something to note is that there are tons of web design and management options (freelancers/agencies) who actually specialize in these platforms.
-So, for example, if you run into trouble with a core SquareSpace theme, you could work with an independent SquareSpace-specific design agency that can provide much more personalized support within the bounds of the platform.
+There are tons of freelancers and agencies that specialize in web design on these platforms.
+So, for example, if you run into trouble with a core SquareSpace theme, you could work with an independent SquareSpace-specific design agency for much more personalized support.

-For some, the number of design, app and widget options can be intimidating to some folks.
-Deciding on a color scheme is hard enough, much more trying to decide which of the dozens of “contact form” widgets is the best fit.
-Or, who is best to build a subscriber list through?
+The number of design, app and widget options can be intimidating to some folks.
+Deciding on a color scheme is hard enough, much more trying to decide which of the dozens of “contact form” widgets are the best choice.

-Right now, the ideal platform for bloggers is still WordPress.
-While most website builders make it possible to add a blog to your store or site in general, finding one to really match your style and monetization goals can be rough.
-WordPress is still arguably the king of blogging – which makes StudioPress a top option.
+The ideal platform for bloggers is still WordPress, and while most website builders make it possible to add a blog to your store or site, finding one to match your style and monetization goals can be rough.
+That’s why we love StudioPress — they’re the only full-on WordPress solution.

-It’s difficult to pick one favorite out of this group and recommend that provider for all of our readers.
-There’s quite a bit of nuance involved with business website builders, and sometimes the only way to tell which one is best for you is to dive in and try them.
+It’s difficult to pick one favorite out of this list because no single provider is right for all of our readers.
+There’s quite a bit of nuance involved, and sometimes the only way to tell which website builder is the best fit for you is to them out yourself.